vanesa410/full_election_scraper/README.md

 python script.py
 ```
 For each region, a CSV file will be created.
 When a file is saved successfully, the program prints: "Saved <output.csv>"
+For demonstration purposes, three example CSV output files are included in the repository.